Algorithms with Calibrated Machine Learning Predictions: Introduction

 \subsection{Related work}

 \paragraph{Algorithms with predictions.} There has been significant recent interest in integrating ML advice into the design of online algorithms (see, e.g., \citet{Mitzenmacher22:Algorithms} for a survey).
 Much of the research provides a parameterized family of algorithms with no assumption on the reliability of predictions \citep[e.g.,][]{Lykouris18:Competitive, Purohit18:Improving, Wei20:Optimal}.
 Subsequent work has studied more practical settings, such as assuming access to ML predictors learned from samples \cite{Anand20:Customizing}, with probabilistic correctness guarantees \cite{Gupta22:Augmenting}, with a known confusion matrix \cite{Cho22:Scheduling}, or that provide distributional predictions \citep{Dinitz24:Binary, Angelopoulos24:Contract, Lin22:Learning, Diakonikolas21:Learning}.
-While conceptually related, these papers do not study uncertainty quantification.
+Related work has also studied how to learn predictor reliability online when solving repeated versions of the same problem~\citep{Khodak22:Learning}.
+While conceptually related, these papers do not study statistical uncertainty quantification measures, such as calibration.

 Recently, \citet{Sun24:Online} proposed a framework for quantifying prediction-level uncertainty based on conformal prediction.
 We show that calibration can offer key advantages over conformal prediction in this context, particularly when predicted quantities exhibit high variance.